xraypy/xraylarch/_sources/tutorial/procedures.txt

     larch> xlog(16, base=2)
     4.0

-You can supply many keyword arguments, but they must all come *after* the positional arguments.
+You can supply many keyword arguments -- they can be given in any order, but they must all come *after* the positional arguments.

 A procedure can be written to take an unspecified number of positional and keyword parameters, using a special syntax for unspecified positional